ExpandOnline/DebugPlus/README.md

 A CakePHP plugin containing additional panels for the DebugKit Toolbar.

-Currently, the plugin has just one panel:
+Currently, the plugin has two panels:

 1. Logfile Panel - Retrieve the last few lines of all the files under `app/tmp/logs`, similar to a `tail`.
+2. Modelview Panel - Allows you to view the Model associated with the current Controller and it's associations

 More panels might follow later.